Owen-Choh/ntu-sc1015-mini-project/README.md

 ## Problem definition

 - What are the features differences do cars or different prices have?
-- Are we able to predict car price through the car models alone?
+- Are we able to predict car price through a subset of the car features alone?
-- Are we able to predict through comparing the features that the car has?
 (Engine Size, Fuel type, Year etc) If so, what are the most significant features?

 ## Dataset used
-The dataset used for this project is retrieved from [here](TODO)
+The dataset used for this project is retrieved from [here](https://github.com/Owen-Choh/ntu-sc1015-mini-project/blob/main/ford.csv)

-For the cleaned dataset, please download it from [here](TODO)
+For the cleaned dataset, please download it from [here](https://github.com/Owen-Choh/ntu-sc1015-mini-project/blob/main/cleaned_cardata.csv)

 ## Presentation
 The presentation video can be found [here](TODO)